The purpose of this study is to determine whether Allogeneic Cardiosphere-Derived Cells

 - 7. Age ≥18 years.

-10. Participation in an on-going protocol studying an experimental drug or device or participation in an interventional clinical trial within the last 30 days.
+11. Participation in an ongoing protocol studying an experimental drug or device, or participation in an interventional clinical trial within the last 30 days.

-25. Any malignancy within 5 years (except for in-situ non-melanoma skin cancer and in-situ cervical cancer).
+26. Any malignancy within 5 years (except for in-situ non-melanoma skin cancer and in-situ cervical cancer) of signing the ICF.

 - 1. Subjects with a history of coronary artery bypass surgery, and a graft (left internal mammary artery or saphenous vein graft) attached to the left anterior descending coronary artery.